 Activity Permits are to be used whenever a non-traditional use of any facility is requested (example - a request for church Fun Fest with small carnival rides) and/or any activity that might increase potential liability to the Department (example - search and rescue teams practicing on rock faces).
 These requests need to be made at least 14 days in advance of the activity and forwarded to to the Regional Office for processing.

-Food or goods are sold, fees are charged or when money changes hands in any manner among the organizers, spectators and/or participants.
-For these activities, complete the Permit to Sell
+A Permit to Sell is needed if food or goods are sold, fees are charged or when money changes hands in any manner among the organizers, spectators and/or participants.

 Guidelines for completing Activity Permits